noi-techpark/documentation/FLIGHTRULES.md

 ### I want to automate server updates

 I have a new Debian server `test-tomcat-whatever` with IP `11.22.33.44`, and want to update it with a Jenkins script.
-We access the server via SSH with a key called `key-tomcat-whatever`.
+We access the server via SSH with a key called `key-test-tomcat-whatever`.

-Go to [Jenkins Credential management > Server Credentials](https://jenkins.testingmachine.eu/credentials/store/system/domain/server-credentials/) and add the private key as secret file, with description and ID equal to `key-tomcat-whatever`.
+Go to [Jenkins Credential management > Server Credentials](https://jenkins.testingmachine.eu/credentials/store/system/domain/server-credentials/) and add the private key as secret file, with description and ID equal to `key-test-tomcat-whatever`.

 Add `11.22.33.44` as a known host to Jenkins via [Reset Known Hosts File](https://jenkins.testingmachine.eu/job/server-deployment/job/Reset%20Known%20Hosts%20File/) (for details, see [I want to execute arbitrary commands on the remote server](#i-want-to-execute-arbitrary-commands-on-the-remote-server)).